gustavo-hillesheim/Spring-Annotations/README.md

 }
 ```

-  The only pre-requisites for running this code without errors are:
+  The pre-requisites for running this piece of code without errors are:

     * The class must be annotated with javax.persistence.Entity
     * The class must have a field annotated iwth javax.persistence.Id

-  This is all you need to do to generate all 4 CRUD operations for this entity.
+  This is all you need to generate all 4 CRUD operations for this entity.
   The @Endpoint annotation at `username` will create an endpoint on the controller for getting specifically this field's value.

-Customizations
+### Customizations

   For @CRUD you can specify four different configurations that will be used to generate the classes: